 "These findings suggest that stressful jobs have clear negative consequences for employee health when paired with low freedom in decision-making, while stressful jobs can actually be beneficial to employee health if also paired with freedom in decision-making."

 So stress isn’t necessarily a bad thing.
 A high stress job that offers lots of control is actually good for you.
-It’s the high stress jobs with low control, like those Ken and Sue endure, that’ll kill you.
+It’s the high stress jobs with low control, like the ones Ken and Sue endure, that’ll kill you.

-And work isn’t the only place that a lack of control can be lethal.
+And work isn’t the only place a lack of control can be lethal.

 PLAYING FOR KEEPS AT THE NURSING HOME